ivanm451/maxwell_solver/README.md

-# Numerical solver for maxwells equation in 1,2,3 dimensions
+# numerical solver for maxwell's equation